Venous Disease – Looking after your legs

 • Leg problems in pregnancy – Changes during pregnancy can cause the blood vessel walls to relax.
 This can cause discomfort, swelling and even varicose veins.

-• A venous leg ulcer – An open, often painful, sore in the skin that takes more than two weeks to heal.
-They usually develop on the inside of the leg, just above the ankle.
-Ulcers are unlikely to get better on their own, and usually require specialist medical treatment.
+• A venous leg ulcer – An open, often painful, sore in the skin that takes 2 or more weeks to heal.
+They develop on the inside of the leg, above the ankle.
+Ulcers require specialist medical treatment.

 • Skin changes – Itchy, dark, hardened or leathery skin.